Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Simulation Study and Analysis

 \section{Simulation Study and Analysis}

-In Fig.~\ref{fig:emb_results}, we visualize the embedding provided by LOCA.
-It is evident that LOCA demonstrates a high correlation between the main directions of the embedding and the true $x-y$ axes characterizing the square sampling grid.
-It is true that as the reverberation level increases, the embedding deforms.
-Overall, the model can still capture the directional correlation and reveal the square shape of the grid.
-We suspect that the reverberation-attributed degradation stems from the requirement of \ac{LOCA} that $f$ is a smooth function.
-Inspecting Fig.~\ref{fig:input_features}, it is apparent that reverberation introduces artifacts into the \ac{RTF}.
-In the presence of high reverberation, small perturbations in the location translate to relatively sharp changes in the \ac{RTF}, meaning that $f$ is less smooth.
-Figure~\ref{fig:freq_bins} depicts the distance between two RTFs from the same burst as a function of the frequency bin.
-RTFs taken from adjacent locations should vary minimally.
-However, we can clearly notice that the absolute difference in the highest frequency bins becomes larger and shows much higher variability, contrary to the smoothness requirement.
-Moreover, the low frequency bins show negligible differences since they hardly accumulate phase differences, rendering them useless for the localization task.
-For that reason, we take only a part of the frequency bins to achieve better results.
+As discussed earlier, our embeddings are invariant to shifts and orthogonal transformations; therefore, they should be calibrated using a set of anchor points.
+Typically, three anchor points are required to recover the required transformation.
+Note that the calibration process is the first time we incorporate our knowledge of the true geometry of the problem into the model.
+In Fig.~\ref{fig:emb_results}, we visualize the calibrated embedding provided by our framework.
+Our learned embedding demonstrates a high correlation between the main directions of the embedding and the true $x-y$ axes characterizing the square sampling grid.
+While increasing the reverberation level may deform the embedding, the model can still capture the directional correlation and reveal the square shape of the grid (see Fig.~\ref{fig:emb_results}).
+We suspect the reverberation-attributed degradation stems from the \ac{LOCA}'s assumption that $f$ is a smooth function.
+In high reverberation, small perturbations in the location translate to relatively sharp changes in the \ac{RTF}, leading to less smooth $f$.
+As the high-frequency bins tend to change rapidly with the burst's position, it was empirically verified that we should discard these bins to achieve better results.

-Next, we would like to compare the results with other methods.
+\textbf{Comparison with Manifold Learning Methods:} Next, we compare the results with other baseline methods.
 Since we focus on unsupervised acoustic scene mapping, we compare LOCA to alternative dimensionality reduction methods.
-Specifically, we compare to: Principal-Component-Analysis (PCA), Metric-Multi-Dimensional-Scaling (MMDS) \cite{abdi2007metric}, diffusion maps (DM)\cite{coifman2006diffusion}, and anisotropic diffusion maps (A-DM) \cite{Singer2008}.
-The above methods are commonly used in manifold learning and are justified by our assumption of the existence of the acoustic manifold.
-Hence they may serve as valid candidates for comparison.
-Note that we test these schemes over the same data used to train LOCA.
+Specifically, we compare to: Principal-Component-Analysis (PCA), Metric-Multi-Dimensional-Scaling (MMDS) \cite{abdi2007metric}, diffusion maps (DM) \cite{coifman2006diffusion}, and anisotropic diffusion maps (A-DM) \cite{Singer2008}.
+The above methods are commonly used in manifold learning applications and are justified by our assumption of the existence of the acoustic manifold.
+Hence, they may serve as valid candidates for comparison.
+We stress that these schemes are tested with the same data used to test LOCA.